Wife of American held hostage by the Taliban fears time is running out

 "When he went to the [Taliban government's] Ministry of Commerce, they said, 'This is such a great business.
 We love what you're doing,'" Anna recalled.

 Encouraged by the positive reception, Ryan made a second trip to Afghanistan that August.
-On August 10, while traveling in the northern part of the country with three colleagues — a German citizen and two Afghans— Ryan and the others were taken by the police to local headquarters.
+On Aug.
+10, while traveling in the northern part of the country with three colleagues — a German citizen and two Afghans — Ryan and the others were taken by the police to local headquarters.

 "Ryan texted me, 'I'm at police headquarters, but it's no problem.
 They'll understand what we're doing.
 It's no big deal,'" Anna said.
 "I got nervous right away, of course."